apsys-mx/apsys.frontend.base/readme.md

 ## Create environment files

 -   Create three environment files: `.env` for development environment, `.env.qas` for qas environment, and `.env.prd` for production environment in the root folder
--   In the three files add the next line
+-   Add the next line in the three files

 ```text
 VITE_APP_ROOT='/'